St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 are rejected.
 Metadata records object size, version information (ETag or last-modified when available), and whether ranges are advertised.

 HTTP(S) and S3 readers retry a bounded number of failed requests.
-A range response must have the requested length.
-If a server returns a complete object instead, the reader can slice it only when full-download fallback is enabled.
+A ranged response must be `206 Partial Content` with the exact requested `Content-Range`.
+A `200` response is accepted only through the configured, size-bounded full-object fallback.
 When range support is unavailable and fallback is disabled, the candidate is a structured failure rather than an empty result.
-Resource metrics in each trace result report metadata requests, range requests, stream requests, remote bytes, cache bytes, cache hits, and retries.

-JMA v1 validates the complete header, section directory, contig table, sequence blocks, and seed sections when the archive is opened.
-The current reader decodes those sections before serving its checked sequence-range API;
-therefore this release does not promise that a remote JMA request transfers only the final alignment windows.
+Indexed JMA opening reads the fixed header, section directory, contig table, and the bounded sidecar.
+Subsequent reads fetch only matching seed buckets and sequence blocks intersecting accepted chain windows.
+Resource metrics report HEAD/GET/range/stream counts, requested/returned/decoded bytes, cache behavior, retries, fallbacks, seed buckets, and sequence blocks.
 Raw FASTA/FASTQ resources are streamed into the parser and may require the complete input stream.
-These are observable transport semantics, not biological evidence differences.
+Semantic seed-level mismatch is never eligible for raw fallback.

 ## Cache and redaction rules